 A prosthodontist is a health professional who can help people get their teeth looking their best.
 A beautiful smile is important to people, so a prosthodontist can help people not only gain a nicer smile, but also boost their self-esteem.
 This is a great career for somebody who loves medicine and health care, is fascinated by oral health, enjoys surgeries and procedures involving the teeth, is compassionate and wants to help people.

-Prosthodontists must possess the following qualities and skills:
+Prosthodontists should possess the following qualities and skills:

 Prosthodontist Work Environment